← All case studies

 Founder

-For the first stretch of our work together, posts hovered around 20 likes and a couple of comments.
+For the first stretch of our work together, posts sat around 20 likes and a couple of comments.
 Engagement actually bottomed out right before the turn (6 likes, then 2).
-Then the recent run jumps into the 24–114 range and stays there.
+Then the recent run jumps into the 24 to 114 range and holds.

 LinkedIn engagement per post for Ross Morsali, Search & Filter Pro — stacked bar chart showing likes and comments rising from ~20 per post to 70–114 over several months

 Cadence.
 Early posts were months apart.
-The recent labels (2wk, 2wk, 1wk, 1wk, 5d, 1d) show posts going out far more frequently.
-More frequent posting and higher per-post engagement is a stronger claim than either alone.
+The recent ones (2wk, 2wk, 1wk, 1wk, 5d, 1d) went out far more often.
+Posting more and getting more per post is a stronger claim than either on its own.

 Angle.
-We moved off "here''s a new feature" and into Ross''s actual point of view as a bootstrapped founder building in public — his decisions, his trade-offs, what he was learning in real time.
+We moved off "here's a new feature" and into Ross's actual point of view as a bootstrapped founder building in public.
+His decisions, his trade-offs, what he was figuring out in real time.

 Audience.
-We stayed close to the WordPress core that already trusted him, and started running deliberate experiments aimed at a broader founder audience beyond it.
+We stayed close to the WordPress core that already trusted him, and started running deliberate experiments aimed at a wider founder audience beyond it.
 Both layers compounded.

 Why the comments matter most

 Comments scaled with likes at roughly 3.5x.
-That''s the harder, higher-signal metric — it suggests the recent posts are landing, not just getting drive-by likes.
-People are stopping to respond, not just tap.
+That's the harder metric, and the one I care about more.
+It says the posts are landing, not just collecting drive-by likes.
+People are stopping to respond.

 Ross was posting inconsistently and mostly about new product features.
 He stayed inside his comfort zone, didn't lean into his own POV, and there was no clear path connecting what he shared to who he wanted to reach.
 Engagement reflected it — flat, low, and quiet.